NCERT Solutions Class 8 Maths Chapter 11 – Free PDF Download

 Divide given figure into 4 parts, as shown below:

-Here two of given figures (I) and (II) are similar in dimensions.
+Here two of the given figures (I) and (II) are similar in dimensions.

 Area of figure (I) = Area of trapezium